oooholdings/nova-password-generator/readme.md

             ->toolbarOnTop( bool $toolbarOnTop = true )
             // Disable the side toolbar, only displaying it above or below the password field ->disableSideToolbar( bool $disable = true ),
+            // Disable hashing the field value while saving to the database
+            // Always hash your users passwords!
+This is for other non-sensitive use-cases ->saveAsPlainText( bool $plainText = true ),

     ];
 }